DRAirey1/quartznet/docs/documentation/quartz-3.x/tutorial/more-about-triggers.md

 # More About Triggers

 Like jobs, triggers are relatively easy to work with, but do contain a variety of customizable options that you need to be aware of and understand before you can make full use of Quartz.NET.
-Also, as noted earlier, there are different types of triggers, that you can select to meet different scheduling needs.
+Also, as noted earlier, there are different types of triggers that you can select to meet different scheduling needs.

 ## Common Trigger Attributes